 According to the IISS Military Balance, key weapons in North Korea’s inventory include 3,500-plus main battle tanks, 560-plus light tanks, and 21,100 pieces of artillery.
-The navy has 73 tactical submarines, three frigates, and 383 patrol and coastal combatants.95 The air force has 545 combat-capable aircraft (58 fewer than 2014), including 80 H-5 bombers.
-The IISS counts 1,020,000 active-duty members of the North Korean army, a reserve of 600,000, and 5,700,000 paramilitary personnel.
-Regarding the missile threat in particular, the 2017 Military Balance restates that the Hwasong-13 (KN-08) road-mobile ICBM, while assessed as operational, remains untested.96 With respect to conventional forces, the 2017 Military Balance includes a caveat that they “remain reliant on increasingly obsolete equipment with little evidence of widespread modernization across the armed services.”97
+The navy has 73 tactical submarines, three frigates, and 383 patrol and coastal combatants.118 The air force has 545 combat-capable aircraft (58 fewer than 2014), including 80 H-5 bombers.
+The IISS counts 1,100,000 active-duty members of the North Korean army, a reserve of 600,000, and 189,000 paramilitary personnel, as well as 5,700,000 in the “Worker/Peasant Red Guard.”
+Regarding the missile threat in particular, the 2018 Military Balance lists six-plus ICBMs, 12 IRBMs, 10 MRBMs, and 30-plus submarine-launched ballistic missiles.
+It points out, however, that although the higher frequency of testing in 2016 and 2017 “reveal[ed] four new successfully tested road-mobile systems”—including those listed above—other ICBMs remain untested.119 With respect to conventional forces, the 2018 Military Balance includes a caveat that they “remain reliant on increasingly obsolete equipment with little evidence of widespread modernization across the armed services.”120

-This Index assesses the overall threat from North Korea, considering the range of contingencies, as “aggressive” for level of provocation of behavior and “gathering” for level of capability.
+This Index assesses the overall threat from North Korea, considering the range of contingencies, as “testing” for level of provocation of behavior and “gathering” for level of capability.

 http://www.reuters.com/article/2011/09/02/us-pakistan-usa-arrest-idUSTRE7815M920110902 (accessed June 29, 2017).